JustLeader69420/roblox-shortcut-deleter/README.md

 ### Configuration (optional, if you don't want both shortcuts removed or something)

  - I hope you didn't close the folder with the script, I am not helping you search for it again.
- - Open up the script in your favorite editor.
+ - Open up the script in your favorite editor and have fun in the Configuration section.